Fliplet/fliplet-cli/docs/Data-integration-service.md

 # Define what columns in your local database rows are URLs to remote or local files
 # to be sync to Fliplet servers when inserting or updating rows.
+# Files will be uploaded to a folder named "Files uploaded from DIS" in your organization folder.
 files:
 # Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"
 #  - column: thumbnail